shikhir-arora/fredboat.com/public/markdown/selfhosting.md

 git checkout stable
 ```

-You can change back anytime to the unstable/development branch like this, just remember to compile again after switching:
+You can change back anytime to the development branch like this, just remember to compile again after switching:
 ```sh
 git checkout dev
 ```